Hollis Thompson: Olympiacos (2017–2018)

 On August 10, 2017, Thompson signed a one-year contract with the Greek club Olympiacos.
 He was released from the Greek club on May 5, 2018.

 Northern Arizona Suns (2018–2019)

 On December 17, 2018, the Northern Arizona Suns announced that they had acquired the returning rights to Thompson and Livio Jean-Charles from the Austin Spurs for the returning rights to Isaiah Canaan and Josh Gray.
 On next day, the Northern Arizona Suns announced that they had activated Thompson.

 Thompson averaged 16.6 ppg, 6.3 rpg, and 2.5 apg during the 2018-19 G-League season, shooting 35% from 3 and 80% from the free-throw line.

 Crailsheim Merlins (2019)

 On April 1, 2019, Thompson signed with Crailsheim Merlins.

 Stockton Kings (2019–2020)

 On October 11, 2019, Thompson signed with the Sacramento Kings for training camp.
 He was ultimately cut and assigned to their G League affiliate, the Stockton Kings.

-Sacramento Kings (2022)

-On March 23, 2022, the Sacramento Kings signed Thompson to a 10-day contract.